xperseguers/t3ext-ig_ldap_sso_auth/Documentation/Faq/Index.rst

 *Yes.
 Both for frontend and backend authentication it is possible to manually define users unrelated to your LDAP server(s).
-When a user is manually defined, the record's column* ``tx_igldapssoauth_dn`` *is empty and thus, since the LDAP authentication will fail, it will automatically fall back to the standard TYPO3 authentication service.*
+When a user is manually defined, the record's column* ``tx_igldapssoauth_dn`` *is empty and thus, since the LDAP authentication will fail, it will automatically fall back to the standard TYPO3 authentication service.
+This behaviour may be enabled/disabled globally for backend and/or frontend within Extension Manager.*

 -------